 At the end of pavement at 47 Cluff Road, a trail heads to the right.
 The trail ends after about 1000 feet.
 During 2023-24 we are working on knotweed removal, trailhead opening, and more work to slowly open the preserve.
 The preserve is open of hunting and other trail-free adventures.

 Trails, Trailheads, and Accessibility

-We are currently working on signage and designated parking.
-We plan no significant trails (access trails only).
-The preserve will always be accessible only for those prepared for rugged off-trail experience, hunting, and those committed to leave-no-trace principles.
-Crossing the stream requires a scramble on the steep railroad bankings, wading, or use of fallen trails.
+We plan no significant trails (access trail spur to stream only).
+The preserve will always be accessible only for those prepared for a rugged off-trail experience, hunting, and those committed to leave-no-trace principles.
+Crossing the stream requires a scramble on the steep railroad bankings, wading, or use of fallen trees.
 The stream is too wide to jump.

 Rules, Regulations, and Hunting

 - The preserve is open for hunting, fishing, foraging, hiking, snowshoeing, and backcountry skiing off-trail.
 Off-trail travel requires exceptional attention to minimizing human impact.

 - Visitors are prohibited from having fires.

 - Camping is allowed though there are no designated sites.
 Please contact us with your plans since overnight parking will attract attention.